geneontology/geneontology.github.io/_docs/faq.md

 {:/comment}

-PANTHER, which supports the backend of the GO enrichment, provides the list of the species found in the left side of GO website.
-Besides the 110+ genomes listed there, PANTHER supports another 800+ genomes from the reference proteome project for users to generate GO annotations (ftp://ftp.pantherdb.org/generic_mapping/).
+[PANTHER](http://www.pantherdb.org/){:target="blank"}, which supports the backend of the GO enrichment, provides the list of the species found in the left side of GO website.
+Besides the 110+ genomes listed there, [PANTHER supports another 800+ genomes](ftp://ftp.pantherdb.org/generic_mapping/){:target="blank"} from the Reference Proteome project for users to generate GO annotations.

 If your organism is not one of the nearly 1000 genomes supported in PANTHER, there are two options:

-* The first option is to contact the reference proteome project (https://www.ebi.ac.uk/reference_proteomes) and work with them to incorporate the genome in their project.
+* The first option is to contact the [Reference Proteome project](https://www.ebi.ac.uk/reference_proteomes) and work with them to incorporate the genome in their project.
 Once that is done, you can use the regular process to generate the GO annotation file.

 * The second option is to score your genomes against the PANTHER HMM library.
-Read our Nature protocol paper (https://www.nature.com/articles/nprot.2013.092), and find the details in Box 2 of the paper.
+Read our [Nature protocol paper](https://www.nature.com/articles/nprot.2013.092){:target="blank"}, and find the details in Box 2 of the paper.

 {::comment}